 - Improved Relationships – The entire journey from prospect to buyer can be done on a CRM platform.
 As you acquire prospects, you can track their behavior and score them accordingly.
 That information can then be used to nurture leads and to prioritize outreach.

 - Healthy Pipeline – In a CRM, you can visualize your pipeline and focus on tasks accordingly, tasks that get you closer to the deal.
-It allows you to measure sales pipeline metrics and make sales report easily.
+It allows you to measure sales pipeline metrics and make sales reports easily.

 Jumpstart Your Success by Investing in Inbound Marketing